High Texas Electricity Bills Explained

 Can I avoid delivery fees?

 No, everyone in Texas’ deregulated market must pay delivery fees to their local utility company.
 These charges ensure electricity is transported and delivered safely across the power grid to homes and businesses.
-The (PUCT) regulates delivery fees to ensure fair pricing.

 How can I tell what is draining my electricity?